mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 If the automatic copy doesn't work, copy the "World" and "Player" folders from `%UserProfile%\Documents\My Games\Terraria` to `%UserProfile%\Documents\My Games\Terraria\tModLoader`.

 ## How do I download and play mods?
 tModLoader comes with a mod browser.
 Refer to the [mod browser guide](Mod-Browser) to learn how to download and play mods.
 If you use the official Steam installation, you may get access to Steam Workshop mods, **but as of yet there is no Steam Workshop support.
-This will come at a later time.**
+This will come at a later time and can only be used if you installed it through Steam.**

 ## I have too little memory to run multiple mods!
 Terraria and tModLoader are 32-bit applications.
 In short, this means they are only capable of utilizing up to ~4 GiB of RAM.
 With a lot of mods, you may run out of memory.
 The solution is using less mods, unfortunately.
 Alternatively, you can try using the unofficial 64-bit variant of tModLoader.